ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why contradictions define leadership today.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of influencer-style authority.

 ---